raphaelmue/dashup/docs/specifications/ucs/user_management/login_register/UCS_login_register.md

 # 3. Special Requirements
 Every e-mail and username is used as an unique identifier.
 Therefore both information must be entered uniquely.
 Furthermore, every password must at least be eight characters long, regardless which characters.
+Note that personal information is not required during registration process.

 # 4. Preconditions